isomerpages/moe-pasirrispri/_our-partners/Alumni/Contact Us.md

 Feel free to contact us.

-For further clarifications and information on membership, please contact
+For further clarifications and information on membership, please contact [Pasir Ris Primary School](mailto: prps@moe.edu.sg)

-**Prps contact**

 For further information regarding to participate
 **For alumni interested to participate in school events**